simonmichael/pta-benchmarks/README.md

 currently Ledger, hledger, Beancount, and Tackler.

 - 10k - balance report with 10 thousand transactions and 1 thousand accounts
+- 100k - balance report with 100 thousand transactions and 1 thousand accounts
+- 500k - balance report with 500 thousand transactions and 1 thousand accounts

 Tools that may be useful: